-A \$150 payment plan fee is added to the first payment of each semester.
-To set up a monthly payment plan the student must contact studentbilling@bethanygu.edu.
+A \$150 payment plan fee is incorporated into the payment plan of each semester.
+To set up a monthly payment plan the student must contact jason.hache@bethanygu.edu.

-A \$25 non-refundable late fee will be charged to your student account if a payment is not made by the due date.
+A \$25 non-refundable late fee will be charged to your student account if a payment is not made by the due date, which is applicable to all payment options.